mood boosting foods

 Insert the thermometer into a thick part of the food for accurate readings.

 Pay attention to food safety while using a grill.
-Grilling can be a activity for the entire family, but food safety is still important.
+Grilling can be a fun activity for the entire family, but food safety is still important.

 A clean grill is the first step to staying safe.
 It’s essential to completely remove crusted food and other debris from it before cooking.
 A strong wire brush can help you clean the slots on a grill.